Sharath-shetty28/NoteBoardApp/README.md

 ---

 ## Testing

-* Unit test controllers, services,  and endpoints with Postman.
+* Tested all controllers, services, and API endpoints using Postman to ensure correct functionality and responses.
-* Test offline behavior with browser devtools (simulate offline) and verify sync queue.
+* Verified authentication flows, including JWT and SSO, and ensured API rate limits were properly enforced.
+* Checked email notifications for welcome emails on signup.

 ---

 ## Deployment tips

-* Use environment secrets for DB and Upstash credentials.
+* Use environment secrets for DB, Upstash, and Brevo credentials.
-* Use HTTPS for service worker and sync to function properly in production.
+* Use HTTPS for the service worker and sync to function properly in production.

 ---